KotlinCS 124 LogoJava

 Never submit code you don’t understand!
 Part of working with AI is knowing when to ask it to explain, simplify, or try a different approach.
 We’ll teach you how to prompt for explanations and how to verify your understanding.
 Course tutors can help you understand AI-generated code, but won’t fix it for you.

-We strongly recommend using the tools we teach (Claude Code, Junie, etc.) as they’re specifically designed for coding and significantly more capable.
-While you technically could use ChatGPT, you’ll likely struggle more and learn less effective practices.
+We require using Claude Code for the independent project, as it’s specifically designed for coding and significantly more capable than alternatives.
+While you technically could use ChatGPT for other work, you’ll likely struggle more and learn less effective practices.

 AI is a powerful tool that makes programmers more productive, not obsolete.
 Someone still needs to understand problems, design solutions, verify correctness, and maintain systems.
 AI changes how we program, not whether we need programmers.
 Think of it like calculators didn’t replace mathematicians—they made them more capable.